DeaMariaLeon/Proy_fotos/README.md

 Improve my python code.

 ## The final product

 It will have all the pics.
-I click and can open the original large version.
+If I click on photo on created html file, I and can open the original large version.

 ![The final product](./assets/images/Images.png)